tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 ### Overview

 Today's class is the heart of this unit.
-Students will be introduced to core techniques to model or convert stationary data.
-They will also learn to use time series models such as ARMA, ARIMA, and GARCH to create forecasts.
+Students will be introduced to core techniques to model or convert stationary data, as well as learn how to use time series models such as ARMA, ARIMA, and GARCH to create forecasts.

 ### Class Objectives